Curriculum Master Business Informatics

 Learning Outcomes:

-At the end of the course, students know which tasks CRM managers have to deal with in the context of market-based strategy development and its (digital) implementation.
-The students are able to formulate goals in customer management and measure their effects using operative market research.
+At the end of the course, alumni know which tasks CRM managers have to deal with in the context of market-based strategy development and its (digital) implementation.
+The alumni are able to formulate goals in customer management and measure their effects using operative market research.
 The participants in the seminar are able to use market research instruments in a targeted manner in order to understand customer needs.

 Superior module: